e2ayg/sonarqube/README.md

 - **IAM Policies and Roles:** Manages permissions for ECS tasks
 - **Security Groups:** Controls network access for all components
+- **Amazon GuardDuty** Provides continuous monitoring and threat detection for AWS accounts and workloads.

 #### Monitoring and Logging